cyrraz/plothist/docs/basics/1d_hist.rst

 Plotting functions
 ==================

-Everything presented for the histogram is also true to plot functions using the ``plot_function`` function:
+Everything presented for the histogram is also true to plot functions using the :func:`plot_function() <plothist.plotters.plot_function>` function:

 .. literalinclude:: ../examples/1d_hist/1d_fct.py
     :language: python